-EXISTING DEBT COVENANTS RESTRICT OUR OPERATIONS
+EXISTING DEBT COVENANTS MAY RESTRICT OUR OPERATIONS

-Our bank credit agreement and the indentures which govern our senior notes contain covenants which restrict our ability, and the ability of our subsidiaries other than CEMI, to engage in the following activities:
+Our bank credit agreement and the indentures which govern our senior notes contain covenants which may restrict our ability, and the ability of our subsidiaries other than CEMI, to engage in the following activities:

-- o incurring additional debt, - o creating liens, - o paying dividends and making other restricted payments, - o merging or consolidating with any other entity, - o selling, assigning, transferring, leasing or otherwise disposing of all or substantially all of our assets, and o guaranteeing indebtedness.
+- o incurring additional debt, - o creating liens, - paying dividends and making other restricted payments, - merging or consolidating with any other entity, selling, assigning, transferring, leasing or otherwise disposing of all or substantially all of our assets, and o guaranteeing indebtedness.

 From December 31, 1998 through March 31, 2000, we did not meet the debt incurrence test, and were therefore not able to incur unsecured debt or pay dividends on our preferred stock.
-Beginning June 30, 2000, we meet the debt incurrence test, but poor operating results could cause us to fail the test in the future.
+Beginning June 30, 2000, we meet the debt incurrence test, but significantly lower oil and gas prices or poor operating results could cause us to fail the test in the future.